michtrofimov/hse_data_analysis_MSA/README.md

 ### Afterword from TA

 I hope it was fun to learn about alignments, motifs search and analysis of ChIP-Seq peaks. :)
-Write me at Skoltech e-mail, search it in Outlook by Aleksandra Galitsyna.
+Write me at Skoltech e-mail, search it in Outlook by Nikolai Bykov.